Learning Facilities: Franklin Hall

 Where you learn impacts how well you learn.

 The School of Media and Journalism is housed in Franklin Hall, a modern, multimedia facility that sets the standard for other journalism schools.
-Our facility features a HD digital TV studio; a media newsroom where print, broadcast and multimedia intersect; an Internet radio station and classrooms and meeting spaces designed for collaboration and hands-on learning experiences.
+Our facility features a HD digital TV studio; a collaborative newsroom where print, broadcast and multimedia intersect; an online radio station and classrooms and meeting spaces designed for collaboration and hands-on learning experiences.

 RESERVE equipment OR SPACE in Franklin Hall.